-A relatively short, but spatially extensive survey-series has been developed and managed by Cefas since 2003 in the UK in conjunction with the industry.
+A spatially extensive survey-series has been developed and managed by Cefas since 2003 in the UK in conjunction with the fishing industry.
 Age sampling issues preclude the use of the data in the first year and the time-series is used here since 2004.
 The survey vessels (two separate trips are carried out annually see Annex 1 of this Stock Annex) are subject to a three yearly tendering procedure.
 Consequently, the characteristics of the vessels and the gears used have changed over the period which is why the index has been standardized by meter beam and hour fished.
-The survey covers the extent of the UK fishery for the species including the less frequently exploited western part of the stock, which is why it is principally to be preferred over the more limited UK-BTS survey but is expected to be more variable due to the inconsistency of vessels used.
+The survey covers the extent of the UK fishery for the species including the less frequently exploited western part of the stock.
 Age information from this survey shows evidence of some internal consistency in the medium age range but the series is too short to evaluate this at the older or younger ages at present.
 However, the survey appears to show consistency with other survey indices and is therefore included in the present assessment for the entire age range available (ages 2-11).
-Data from this survey has been used in the plaice assessment since 2008.
+Data from this survey has been used in the plaice 7.e assessment since 2008.